top of page

 • offers them an opportunity to discover themselves, out of their comfort zone, on a professional stage

-• enhances the links between knowledge, know-how, and interpersonal skills, through multi-disciplinary teamwork
+• enhances the links between knowledge, ways to do and ways to be, through multi-disciplinary teamwork

 A way to consider COLLABORATION between ACADEMIC INSTITUTIONS